briankoser/sfc-listeners-guide/episodes/0143-summer-movie-preview-2013.md

 Still excited about {% work "The Hobbit: Desolation of Smaug" %}

-{% timeLink podcast_file_url, '39:05' %} Sci-Fi Christian Story Time: Ben got a library fine and a parking ticket from St. John's
+{% timeLink {url:podcast_file_url, t:'39:05'} %} Sci-Fi Christian Story Time: Ben got a library fine and a parking ticket from St. John's